Ailuras/transSATSolver/README.md

-# Transformer in SAT Solving
+# Transformer-based SAT Solver

-This repository contains code for training and evaluating a GPT-based model on SAT (Satisfiability) problem datasets.
-The model classifies SAT and UNSAT problems using the Hugging Face transformers library.
+This repository implements transformer models (GPT2/LLaMA) for SAT (Boolean Satisfiability) problem solving.
+The project trains models to classify CNF formulas as SAT or UNSAT using execution traces from DPLL/CDCL solvers.

 ---